 Staying anonymous online is getting harder, but what if there was a way to disguise your identity and location without a trace?
 In this guide, we’ll explain proxies – the stealthy technology that allows privacy online, and cover the basics of proxy meaning and how anonymity networks operate.
-By understanding concepts like proxy meaning, you can redirect your digital trail and sneakily protect your data while browsing freely again.
+By understanding concepts like the proxy definition, you can redirect your digital trail and sneakily protect your data while browsing freely again.

 Proxy Meaning